DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Some collections treat digital photos in the same way as physical collection
 objects.
-This can for example when the original physical
-material has been lost or destroyed.
-With small animals, for example, it
+This can happen when the original physical material has been lost or
-is common that all material is consumed in a genetic analysis.
-The image
+destroyed.
+For example small animals may be consumed in a genetic analysis.
-serve as valuable historical reference.
-As with physical material, an image
+The image then serves a valuable historical reference.
+As with physical
-may be redetermined as something else.
+material, an image may later be identified as a different taxon than the
+current identification.

 Actors
 ~~~~~~

+**Collection manager** (in a wide sense) – a person that uses the system to manage a collection, possibly a curator, a collection manager, a collection assistant, or data capture person.

 Preconditions
 ~~~~~~~~~~~~~